Multi-Channel Cross Modal Detection of Synthetic Face Images: Proposed Method

 \subsection{Cross Modal Focal Loss}

-CMFL is based on Focal Loss~\cite{Lin-FocalLoss-ICCV-2017} and was first introduced in~\cite{George-CMFLForRGBDFaceAntiSpoofing-CVPR-2021} for presentation attack detection (PAD).
+CMFL is based on Focal Loss~\cite{Lin-FocalLoss-ICCV-2017} and has previously been used for presentation attack detection (PAD)~\cite{George-CMFLForRGBDFaceAntiSpoofing-CVPR-2021}.
 The motivation to use CMFL for detecting synthetic face images is that in cases where one channel classifies a sample with high confidence, the loss contribution of the other channel can be reduced.
 The assumption is that this is useful for detecting synthetic face images as sometimes artefacts manifest in the RGB domain, and other times, it is easier to detect synthetic images in the frequency domain.
 Hence, if it is possible to detect synthetic images using one channel, we do not want the other channel to penalize the model.

 To introduce the used loss functions we start by defining cross entropy (CE) for binary classification which can be expressed as:

 where $y=1$, in our case, denotes a pristine image and $y=0$ denotes a synthetic image and where p is the probability of the class.
 The probability of a target class, $p_t$ can be simplied as: